Understanding the Email Marketing Cycle

 Email marketing still reigns supreme.
 With an ROI of $44 for every $1 spent, it’s a must-have for any digital marketing campaign.

-To succeed with your email campaign, however, you need to understand that you can’t just send whatever you want whenever you wish.
+To succeed with your email campaign, however, you need to understand that you can’t just send whatever you want whenever you wish and to whomever you want.
 Such a scattergun approach is bound to fail.

 Instead, you must choose your email messages carefully and time them perfectly to gain the highest engagement rates.
+As well, you must send the right message to the right business database list.
 One way to organize your campaign is by following what is known as the email marketing cycle.

 Also popular as lifecycle marketing, the email marketing cycle involves sending relevant messages informed by the position of the contact in the customer lifecycle.
 You track every move your customers make and send emails that are likely to benefit them (and your business) the most at that specific moment.